ivoyager/ivoyager-changelogs/README.md

 * Removed StringMaker.
 Replaced by more powerful QtyStrings.
 * Renamed VoyagerCamera -> BCamera.
 (B for Body; presumably others will add "free flight" or other cameras.)
 Most of BCamera interface has changed.
 * Changes to Timekeeper interface.
-* Registrar.top_body changed to top_bodies (an array; only the Sun now but could be, for example, a group of stars).
+* Registrar.top_body changed to top_bodies (an array; contains only the Sun now but could contain, for example, a group of stars).
-* Removed a bunch of "passive" tree classes that had only init() function.
-(New builder classes generate these.)
+* Removed a bunch of "passive" tree_nodes classes that had only init() function: Model, HUDLabel, HUDIcon, Starlight, TempRings & VoyagerEnvironment.
+New "builder" classes generate the relevant base classes and add them as needed.
 * Removed GUITop.
 (Universe is now the main scene at start and stays so after solar system build.)